 Question: Is there a cost involved with becoming a Notary?

 Answer: Yes.
 There is a $75 non-refundable fee for a new or renewal application.
-This may be paid by check, money order, American Express, Discover, Master Card or VISA.
+This may be paid by check, money order, American Express, Discover, Master Card, or VISA.
 ONCA does not accept cash.
 The only exceptions are those who are applying as DC or Federal government employees.
 Checks and money orders must be from a US Financial Institution in US Dollars payable to “DC Treasurer.”

 Notaries must also purchase supplies, and except for those commissioned on behalf of the DC government only, are required to purchase a surety bond.
-The entire cost for the 5 year term is about $200.
+The entire cost for the 5-year term is about $200.

 Question: Can I submit a handwritten notary application?

-Answer: No, only typed applications will be accepted.
+Answer: No, only online applications are allowed.

 Question: How long does it take to become a notary?

-Answer: It takes about 45 - 60 days if the information on the application is accurate for the completion of all requirements to become a notary, including application review, approval of documentation, orientation and other necessary requirements.
+Answer: It takes about 45 -60 days if the information on the application is accurate for the completion of all requirements to become a notary, including application review, approval of documentation, orientation, and other necessary requirements.